chenyong2github/UnrealEngine/README.md

 1. Install **[GitHub Desktop for Mac](https://desktop.github.com/)** then **[fork and clone our repository](https://guides.github.com/activities/forking/)**.

-    To use Git from the Terminal, see the [Setting up Git](https://help.github.com/articles/set-up-git/) and [Fork a Repo](https://help.github.com/articles/fork-a-repo/) articles.

-    When forking our repository with **[GitHub Desktop for Mac](https://desktop.github.com/)** is complete, GitHub Desktop will ask "**How are you planning to use this fork?**" There are 2 options to choose: `To contribute to the parent project`, and `For my own purposes`.
-We ask you select `For my own purposes`.
-This will help ensure any changes you make stay local to your repository, and will help reduce unintended/accidental pull requests to our repository.
-If you have made modifications in your forked repository that you wish to submit to Unreal Engine, you can make a pull request from your forked repository, to ours.
+    When GitHub Desktop is finished creating the fork, it asks, **How are you planning to use this fork?**.
+Select **For my own purposes**.
+This will help ensure that any changes you make stay local to your repository and avoid creating unintended pull requests.
+You'll still be able to make pull requests if you want to submit modifications that you make in your fork back to our repository.

+    Other options:

+    -   To use Git from the Terminal, see the [Setting up Git](https://help.github.com/articles/set-up-git/) and [Fork a Repo](https://help.github.com/articles/fork-a-repo/) articles.

-    If you'd rather not use Git, use the **Download ZIP** button on the right to get the source directly.
+    -   If you'd prefer not to use Git, use the **Download ZIP** button on the right to get the source directly.

 1. Install the latest version of [Xcode](https://itunes.apple.com/us/app/xcode/id497799835).